Naereen/web-sphinx/teaching.en.rst

 In 2019/2020
 ------------

-I will be `junior professor (agrégé préparateur) in Computer Sience at ENS de Rennes <http://www.ens-rennes.fr/recrutements/recrutement-agpr-au-departement-informatique-291278.kjsp?RH=1205317096837>`_
+I am a `junior professor (agrégé préparateur) in Computer Sience at ENS de Rennes <http://www.ens-rennes.fr/recrutements/recrutement-agpr-au-departement-informatique-291278.kjsp?RH=1205317096837>`_

 - I am in charge of the `training for Computer Science option for the national exam of "agrégation de mathématiques" (to become a teacher in maths and/or computer science) <https://perso.crans.org/besson/teach/agreg-2019/>`__ (**"prépa agrég"**, option D), and in particular I'm in charge `of the practical sessions of programming, in Python 🐍 and OCaml 🐫 <https://github.com/Naereen/notebooks/tree/master/agreg/>`__.
 (80 h / year) `The time table is here! <https://perso.crans.org/besson/agreg_info_planning/>`__
 - I give the course of `Introduction to Algorithmic <https://perso.crans.org/besson/teach/info1_algo1_2019/>`__ **(ALGO1)** for the first year student (in L3) at ENS de Rennes (see `the page for the same course in the maths department <http://people.irisa.fr/Francois.Schwarzentruber/math1_algo1_2019/>`__, given by `François Schwarzentruber <http://people.irisa.fr/Francois.Schwarzentruber/>`__).
 (20h / year)